 Emily Cox

 Emily holds a BA with Highest Honors from the University of Virginia and an M.St. from the University of Oxford, where she held an Ertegun Graduate Scholarship in the Humanities.
-Her work has been supported by the Paul Mellon Centre for Studies in British Art, the U.S. Department of Education, the Decorative Arts Trust, the Whitney and Betty MacMillan Center for International and Area Studies at Yale, and by the European Studies Council at Yale.
+Her research has been supported by the New York Public Library, the Association for Slavic, East European, and Eurasian Studies, the British Association for Victorian Studies, the Paul Mellon Centre, the Decorative Arts Trust, and the U.S. Department of Education.